 Hong Kong Blues

 Later, three of them would trade their theater costumes for military fatigues when they joined the USO and shipped out with the fleet to entertain GIs stationed in Europe during World War II.
 The fourth would marry the son of the vice president of China and head to her father’s homeland — a divided China in the throes of revolution.
 Despite war and revolution, marriage and children, and long second careers far from the limelight, through thick and through thin, the four sisters have remained the closest of kin throughout their long lives.
-If anything, Kim Loo Sisters: Portrait in Four-Part Harmony is an homage to love and loyalty among siblings and what it means to be a sister among sisters.
+If anything, Kim Loo Sisters is a homage to love and loyalty among siblings and what it means to be a sister among sisters.
 Composed of videotaped interviews of the four sisters conducted individually and collectively, and including a wealth of show business memorabilia, such as the “Kimmies” singing some of the top tunes of the day, this documentary encompasses more than the story of four biracial sisters whose roots are Chinese but whose reality is American.
 It acts as a prism shedding light on such defining — and controversial — issues as cultural identity, immigration, discrimination, race and gender.